 Medford Premise Liability Attorneys

-A lot of injury law (“tort” law) boils down to legal “recipes.”
+A lot of personal injury law (“tort” law) boils down to legal “recipes.”
 If you have all the ingredients, you have a case – the wrongdoer is liable for a tort.
-If an elements is missing, you have no case – no tort.
+If an element is missing, you have no case – no tort.

 The legal recipe revolves around these basic ingredients: